brandonzstride/kocaml-cubing/README.md

 To take a peek into the code, I suggest starting with the following files: `cubie.mli`, `move.mli` and `coordinate.mli`.
 Note the module descriptions at the top of the files, and then look at the signatures.
 Afterwards, look at `coordinate.ml` for some of my more significant work.

+## Algorithmic contributions

+In all parts of the implementation, I had to think hard about *how* soemthing is done.
+However, it was all in the effort of implementing exactly the algorithm Kociemba describes.
+There is only one "improvement" I make to the algorithm itself:
+* Instead of memoizing all fixed moves on a cube, I only memoize the generators for those moves.
+For the group G, this cuts down on move table size by a factor of three, but it slightly increases computation time (which appears to be negligible).

 ## Status

 **Summary**: